microsoft/nni/docs/en_US/BuiltinTuner.md

 **Suggested scenario**

-GP Tuner is uses a proxy optimization problem (finding the maximum of the acquisition function) that, albeit still a hard problem, is cheaper (in the computational sense) and common tools can be employed.
-Therefore GP Tuner is most adequate for situations where sampling the function to be optimized is a very expensive endeavor.
-GP Tuner has a computationoal cost that grows at *O(N^3)* due to the requirement of inverting the Gram matrix.
+As a strategy in Sequential Model-based Global Optimization(SMBO) algorithm, GP Tuner uses a proxy optimization problem (finding the maximum of the acquisition function) that, albeit still a hard problem, is cheaper (in the computational sense) and common tools can be employed.
+Therefore GP Tuner is most adequate for situations where the function to be optimized is a very expensive endeavor.
+GP can be used when the computation resource is limited.
+While GP Tuner has a computationoal cost that grows at *O(N^3)* due to the requirement of inverting the Gram matrix, so it's not suitable when lots of trials are needed.
 [Detailed Description](./GPTuner.md)

 **Requirement of classArg**